Teal-HQ/job-tracker-chrome-extension/README.md

 ## Publishing a new version of the extension

 * Only members of Teal's Web Tools Google Group that have paid the developer fee can publish a new version.
+Please contact Keith Gould if you need access to the group.

 * Go to the [extension developer dashboard](https://chrome.google.com/u/3/webstore/devconsole/f2736abb-9371-4647-86d2-4cfd0566d913) and click on the extension's name in the items list.